E3SM-Project/E3SM-Project.github.io/docs/user-guides/adding-grid-support-step-by-step-guide/generate-RRM-grid-file.md

 The refined region is then drawn on top of this image in a separate layer.
 You can set the transparency between layers at, i.e. 50% with the grayscale image in front of the template.
 When you are ready to save the image, you can change the transparency to 0% and export the image as a PNG.

-If a different "base grid" image is desired with more or less detail, this can be generated with
+If a different "base grid" image is desired with more or less detail, this can be generated with:

 ```bash
 ./SQuadGen --resolution <ne> --output base_grid.g
 ```

 where `ne` is your desired base grid resolution.
 The grid image can then be plotted with the `gridplot.ncl` script that is included with SQuadGen.
 Alternatively, [PyNGL](https://www.pyngl.ucar.edu/) is a python replacement for NCL that also has good support for plotting unstructured meshes (despite being in "maintenance mode").

 ### Creating the PNG file with a python script